rusefi/can-log-tools/README.md

 * turning ignition on (wake up)
+* pull some fuses, record without fuses to identify packet sources
 * OEM ECU remove, turning ignition on (wake up)
 * turning ignition off (shutdown)
 * from ignition ON cranking and idling